jjmlovesgit/d-id_streams/README.md

 [https://youtu.be/5X_sse80arc](https://youtu.be/JUYIZD-p2w8)
 #
 ![image](https://github.com/jjmlovesgit/d-id_streams/assets/47751509/1706072d-19cb-44a3-865e-2657ace373df)
+# D-ID Streaming API to create Realtime video Responses for your Chatbot with code included...

 ## Initial Setup:
 * (install express) open a terminal in the folder and run  - npm install express